Alec74/employeeManagementSys/README.md

   ## Questions

-  I can be contacted via email or my github account to answer questions related to building projects.
+  I can be contacted via email or my github account to answer any questions.

   * Github Profile: [Alec74](https://github.com/Alec74)
   * alecmcglone@gmail.com